timbryandev/timbryan-dev/_posts/get-started-with-deno.md

 SUBCOMMANDS:
     bundle         Bundle module and dependencies into single file cache          Cache the dependencies
-    compile        Compile the script into a self contained executable completions    Generate shell completions
+    compile        UNSTABLE: Compile the script into a self contained executable completions    Generate shell completions
     coverage       Print coverage reports
     doc            Show documentation for a module